 Tests and Analysis:

 You cant expect too much from a foam mattress in terms of edge support.
-Leesa is average for edge support, very similar to Emma Original, Casper and Simba.
+Leesa is average for edge support, very similar to Una, Emma Original, Casper and Simba.
 Behind the firmer mattresses such as Bruno, Eve and Otty.
+Also not as good as the softer Nectar mattress and its sister mattress the Leesa Luxury Hybrid Mattress.

 Spot Relief (point elasticity):

 This is a measure of how well the foam can cradle the body.
 Or how well it conforms to those areas exerting greater pressure.
 For example giving way around your hips but not giving way outside of that high pressure area.
 I had to mark Leesa down a little in this area.
 While the spot relief is good, it isn’t quite as good as many of its contemporaries with more foam being depressed outside of the area actually being pushed down on.
 This could be a side affect of the holes and channels in the top layer and the flip side of the improved cooling.
-Similar to Casper and better than Emma Hybrid but behind most others I have tried.
+Similar to Simba, Leesa Hybrid and Casper.
+Better than Una and behind the likes of Ergoflex, Otty, Emma Original and Nectar Mattress.

 Mattress for Sex/Bounce:

-I should say at this point while naming Latex as better than polyfoam for sex, a mattress like Simba has little bounce despite a latex top layer.
-However the latex Bruno mattress is exceptionally bouncy and the best for sex that I have so far tried but may be too bouncy for some and it might feel a little too firm on the comfort side.
-For this reason I have Otty as equally good as Bruno for sex because although its a little less springy it has a little more comfort.
+I should say at this point while naming Latex as better than polyfoam for sex, a mattress like Simba has little bounce despite a latex top layer, however it is synthetic latex rather than natural latex .
+The latex Bruno mattress is exceptionally bouncy and too bouncy for sex.
+For this reason I have Otty and Leesa Luxury Hybrid as equally good as Bruno for sex because although they are a little less bouncy they have a little more comfort.
+The all natural Una is another to consider because while not very bouncy it is very springy and has a soft feel.
+Emma original and Simba are similar to Leesa as a good mattress for sex.

 18 stone (114 kg).
 This is just a guide.
 This about the weight they think the mattress loses its supportive properties.

 This is the amount of movement across the mattress when someone turns or falls down onto it, in other words how much movement your partner can expect to feel as you move around.
 Bounce and foam density are factors here as is the type of foam used.
 Memory foam will be best for motion transference as it has a dead feel with little bounce.
-Leesa with its top Avena foam layer has some bounce but a little less so than say the similar Casper mattress, though there isn’t much in it.
+Leesa with its top Avena foam layer has some bounce but a little less than say the similar Casper mattress, though there isn’t much in it.
 Leesa kills much of the motion you will feel but not totally.
-It is better than Casper and Bruno and on a par with Emma Hybrid and Otty.
-Not as good as the likes of Simba, Emma Original and Eve.
+Leesa is inline with the Casper mattress and the Simba Mattress.
+Better than Una, Bruno,Otty and the Leesa Luxury Hybrid Mattress.
+Just behind Nectar and Emma Original.
+Ergoflex is up with the best I have tested so far for motion transfer.

 Type of Sleepers this mattress suits:

 Leesa is perhaps one of the better all round mattresses I have tried.
 That is not to say its the best no matter what type of sleeper you are but that it isn’t poor in any sleeping position.
-For example Emma Original, Bruno and Eve are a little firm on the shoulder area for my liking and Leesa is better if you spend more time on your side.
+For example Emma Original mattress, Otty Hybrid mattress, Bruno and Eve are a little firm on the shoulder area for my liking and the Leesa Original is better if you spend more time on your side and are not too heavy.
 It is also fine on your back or stomach sleeping as it does not sag too much which would be bad for front sleepers and is great for back sleepers with the right amount of support.
 However note that being a medium firm mattress heavier individuals will find stomach sleeping might not be ideal on Leesa.
 Also lighter individuals side sleeping might find the give at shoulders not quite enough.
 It will come down to your size and shape.

 Back sleepers 8/10 Side sleepers 8/10 Front sleepers 8/10